bkonkle/jsx-chai/README.md

 ## A note about functions

-`jsx.to.equal` will not check for function references, it only checks that if a `function` was expected somewhere, there's also a function in the actual data.
+`to.deep.equal` and `to.eql` will not check for function references, it only checks that if a `function` was expected somewhere, there's also a function in the actual data.

 It's your responsibility to then unit test those functions.